GazzolaLab/BR2-vision-based-smoothing/README.md

 ```

 The script is used to select multiple initial flow position and to label them.
-The desire window of flow can be determined using the optional argument ```start_frame''' and '''end_frame''' (default is from first to last frame).
+The desire window of flow can be determined using the optional argument `start_frame` and `end_frame` (default is from first to last frame).
 Multiple flow position can be selected.

 - Left Click: Click the pixel to label